 A bunch of years ago a collector brought me a 1959 Les Paul Sunburst that had at one point belonged to Jimi Hendrix.
-The renown Christies Auctions was interested in it, and it was my job to clean it up.
-It was all original, and worn and torn, which was wonderful.
-A simple set-up, a light cleaning, and I was done.
+The renowned Christies Auctions was interested in it and it was my job to clean it up.
+It was all original and worn and torn, which was wonderful.
+A simple set-up, a light cleaning and I was done.
 It would have been very sad had anyone replaced any of its parts along the way!
 Another customer brought in his late 50’s Telecaster which he had stripped down and refinished in polyurethane!
 I was sick at the sight of it.
 Despite doing a clean job, he had ruined the spirit and value of the guitar forever by making it all shiny and new looking.

 It is also important when restoring a vintage guitar that all phases of the process respect the original spirit of the instrument.